 Let’s get some specific examples.
 We’ve already seen porn-fueled changes in society around the world, whether it’s Japan’s sexless millennials, the rise of virtual girlfriends, the increase in black market sales for real rape tapes, or the sex dolls that provide instant gratification without the need for connection.

-This desire for instant gratification no matter the cost, and no matter the hurtfulness of the reinforced behavior, hurts more than just the consumer, too.
-It’s an inherently selfish way to live, and when we view other people as sex objects or as means to an end, it leads both to a lack of respect for others and contributes to problems like sexual exploitation, sex trafficking, and sexual violence.
+This desire for instant gratification, no matter the cost or the hurtfulness of the reinforced behavior, hurts more than just the consumer.
+It’s an inherently selfish way to live.
+When we view other people as sex objects or as means to an end, it leads both to a lack of respect for others and contributes to problems like sexual exploitation, sex trafficking, and sexual violence.

 Real Life Is Better